 This one is critical.
 Think about the last time you tried to remember a new business you heard about in an article or at a networking event, what did you do to learn more about it?
 You Googled it.
 To stay in contact with potential first users, you must have a home on the internet where you can explain your concept and collect contact information.

 Good news – landing pages are incredibly easy to launch.
 There are so many resources available designed to let you launch your landing page in a matter of hours, so I won’t cover them in too much detail.
-I mention my favorite three resources in this post.
 Essentially, the main ingredients are that you buy a custom domain name, spend time explaining your solution on the webpage, and including some form of contact form for users to tell you what they think.
 That’s what this is all about.

 You read that correctly.
 In the internet era, it’s almost taboo to get out of the office and speak to actual people when there are a gazillion different websites that provide unique ways to interact with people through web browsers.
 However, you can’t pay for the amount of learning you achieve when you watch someone’s facial expressions and body language as you explain your idea.
 The greatest part – it’s free!
 Sign up for as many networking events (best suggestion – Startup Weekend) as possible in your city, prepare your elevator pitch and bring a notebook to record the reactions.